It’s Joan Blondell’s birthday today.

 And boy, does she.

 The final number, “Remember My Forgotten Man”, starts simply and introspectively, with a pained Joan Blondell, by herself, speaking out her anxiety about the “forgotten men”.
-Etta Moten joins in, in a wail of anguish, and finally, the cast of hundreds (all men) take center stage.
+Etta Moten joins in with a wail of anguish in counterpoint, and finally, the cast of hundreds (all men) take center stage.
 In Joan Blondell: A Life between Takes, author Matthew Kennedy writes:

 [Busby] Berkeley was one of the few artists at Warner Bros. to be given a virtual blank check after 42nd Street.
 The swirling, intoxicating kaleidoscope that he achieved with his all-female choruses in Gold Diggers of 1933 confirmed the studio’s judgment.
 [Ginger] Rogers and chorus open with “We’re In the Money”, festooned with giant coins fulfilling the sartorial duties of bikinis, boas, and hats.
 It is a lavish ode to American optimism, punctuated by the arrival of the sheriff and his posse to close the show for lack of funds.
 In Gold Diggers of 1933, the Depression is literally waiting just outside the stage door.

 The movie’s last production, “Remember My Forgotten Man,” stood apart.
 Gone are the rows of alabaster lovelies singing lilting melodies of love.
 Instead, there are 150 male extras as soldiers or hobos.
 It may seem that the downbeat “Remember My Forgotten Man” came out of nowhere to put a damper on all the fun that preceded it, but Gold Diggers of 1933 has frequent references to the harsh realities of the time.
 The number was simply the culmination of an anger and anxiety that had been treated more lightly in the movie’s earlier reels.